Job interviews tips and how to nail the questions

 To conclude the interview, it's very likely you'll be asked if you have any questions yourself.

-Otherwise, remember your prepared questions that you have thought of, but as we touched on earlier, be careful to make sure that the questions haven't already been answered in the interview, as this can make it seem like you weren't listening.
+Otherwise, remember your prepared questions that you have thought of.
+But as we touched on earlier, be careful to make sure that the questions haven't already been answered in the interview, as this can make it seem as though you weren't listening.

 Another good question to ask is "What do you think the most important qualities are for the ideal candidate for this role?".
 This will show the interviewer that you too are interested in working out if you're a perfect fit, and will also give you an idea of whether you've covered everything they were expecting from you.

 Once the interview is over, there are still a few things you can do to give yourself an advantage over other candidates in securing the job.
 A follow-up email to thank the employer for seeing you and giving you their time is always a good idea, and will keep you at the forefront of their memory.